effectai/effect-network/README.md

 - 👩🏻‍💻 **Developer**- If you are a developer and want to contribute to a project, please read our style and [contribution guides](.github/CONTRIBUTING.md).
 Look through the Github issue boards and feel free to start a Pull Request.
+Developer documentation can be found at: [developer.effect.network](https://developer.effect.network)

 - 👨🏻‍🚒 **Community Management**- We need more people to help guide newer members as the community grows.
 You can help by assisting on the Discord